Radmaster5000/turok/README.md

 A dumb little game written in Python to help me learn how this stupid language works.
 Doesn't work very well at the minute and definitely feels over-engineered, but that's what this is for.

+The nestFun.py is just a script to experiment with nesting for-loops and putting dictionaries in them.